amit-upadhyay-IT/fantastic-node-journey/chapter3/example7:streams/README.md

 });
 ```

+## Readable Streams

-Readable Streams** are an abstraction from a source of data to read from.
+These are an abstraction from a source of data to read from.
 That is: data flows out from Readable Stream.
 A Readable Stream will not start emitting data until you have indicated that you are ready to receive it.

 Two modes:
 - flowing: data is read from the source and provided to your program as soon as possible.